 Sheriff Tom Dart calls for more funding to recover guns from owners whose gun licenses were revoked

-In Cook County alone, more than 27,000 people have had their Firearm Owner Identification card revoked because of convictions, mental illness or a restraining order — but haven’t turned in their guns.
+In Cook County alone, more than 27,000 people have had their Firearm Owner Identification cards revoked due to convictions, mental illness or a restraining order — but they still haven’t turned in their guns.

-Nearly 30,000 Cook County residents have had their license to own a gun revoked but never turned over their weapons, and state lawmakers need to provide more funding for police agencies to recover the firearms, Sheriff Tom Dart said at a news conference Friday.
+Nearly 30,000 Cook County residents have had their license to own a gun revoked but never turned over their weapons, and state lawmakers must provide more funding for police agencies to recover the firearms, Sheriff Tom Dart said at a news conference Friday.

 Standing beside a table covered with some of the more than 1,000 firearms sheriff’s deputies have taken from residents who lost their Firearm Owners Identification cards, Dart on Friday called on state lawmakers to more than quadruple the $2 million in funding available for local departments for FOID card enforcement.